-- Retrieve the connected modules current channel configuration. - Configure a watchdog timer for the output channel, and a timeout state.
+- Retrieve the connected modules current channel configuration. - Configure a watchdog timer for the output channel and a timeout state.
 Setup autorefresh for the output to combat digital upset or force a restart following thermal shutdown.
-You can even choose to invert the logic for the tandem input channel if you like. - Apply a tag name to the I/O channel for reference purposes. - Send your channel configuration to the connected unit.
+You can even choose to invert the logic for the tandem input channel. - Optionally invert the Input Logic. - Apply a tag name to the I/O channel for reference purposes. - Send your channel configuration to the connected unit.